-$^{^{\}rm 28}$ Author's field research into Quechuan ethnic and cultural identity.
-Page | 11 field research that most indigenous people whom we interviewed believed that they lived in two worlds.
+European; then did any of those questions mean that they were Mestizos?
+Qualitatively, my interview respondents described their existence as an in-between existence of part indigenous and part European, with a constant evaluation and re-evaluation of which half of their identity was preferred, desirable, stable, accepted, and ultimately, lovable by self and each other.
+Within Colombia's mestizo population in the Amazon basin, I recorded qualitatively and quantitatively, a movement of merger towards evolution of indigenous identity that ignored European stereotypes of naked natives with feathers, spears, and blowguns.
+While some subtribes of the Waoroni peoples of the Amazon have continued such an existence, the evolution of indigenous identity and cultural life seeks to bridge two complex realities.
+I found during my field research that most indigenous people whom we interviewed believed that they lived in two worlds.
 The first was the world of the Spanish Colonial administration that perpetuated their rule long after they achieved separation from Europe.
-The second was their own Andean and or Amazonian Indian world that we learned was called Tawantinsuya, or Realm of the Four Parts'.
-This inner world of indigenous life shaped and harboured their collective identities, historical narrative, and memorialisation of their lives through songs, stories, artifacts, clothing, architecture, food, social construction, and psychological organisation.
-The descriptive narrative of indigenous life between Andean, Amazonian, and Afro-Latino has rich variety, and for the sake of brevity, the rest of my description of Colombia's indigenous community is based on the significant Quechua peoples of the Andean Mountains which have their origin Peru's portion of the Andes Mountains and extend northward into Ecuador where they are Kichwa Quechan, and Colombia with they are called Inga Kichwa Quechuan.
+The second was their own Andean and or community is based on the significant Quechua peoples of the Andean Mountains which have their origin Peru's portion of the Andes Mountains and extend northward into Ecuador where they are Kichwa Quechan, and Colombia with they are called Inga Kichwa Quechuan.
 The Quechua word for a Quechua speaker is runa or nuna ("person"); the plural is runakuna or nunakuna ("people").
 "Quechua speakers call themselves Runa -- simply translated, "the people" and their overarching language collective is called Runasimi.
-Their family-clan-tribe names include the Caranqui, the Otavaleños, the Cayambi, the Pichincha, the Panzaleo, the Chimbuelo, the Salasacan, the Tungurahua, the Tugua, the Waranka, the Puruhá, the Cañari, and the Saraguro, to name the most prominent.
+Their family-clan-tribe names include the Carangui, the Otavaleños, the Cayambi, the Pichincha, the Panzaleo, the Chimbuelo, the Salasacan, the Tungurahua, the Tugua, the Waranka, the Puruhá, the Cañari, and the Saraguro, to name the most prominent.
 An electorally significant number of Colombian, Peruvian, and Ecuadorian citizens who have historically been classified by government administrations as Spanish mixed blood, or mestizo, have always identified as indigenous.
 We found that this large segment spoke some or all their most intimate conversations at home in their individual indigenous languages or in the Runasimi bridge language.
-29 We found that few families in this category possessed oral stories, poems, songs, and carvings in the colonial language of the Spanish.
+We found that few families in this category possessed oral stories, poems, songs, and carvings in the colonial language of the Spanish.
 We found that their normalised use of Spanish was minimally sufficient as a language to bridge their lives with the Spanish governing administration.
 As one moves beyond the paved roads and other markers of European civilizations in Bogota, Medellin, Quito and Lima, you emerge into a vastly different world than what is often envisioned by people who have never lived there.
-Within the Spanish speaking capitals of Colombia, Peru, or Ecuador,
+Within the Spanish speaking capitals of Colombia, Peru, or Ecuador, Spanish Mestizo elites maintain a pattern of European life and psychological symbolic objects that seem distinctly ethnic yet possess a surprising familiarity to the European Peninsulares visiting from Spain.
+To the millions of non-Spanish speaking inhabitants of these countries, these capital cities are mental symbolic objects of a familiar but foreign occupation, and for some or many, a subjugation of indigenous collective identity.
+Figure 13 illustrates just how different the Andean Quechuan psychosocial reality is from the post-colonial European, an important part of why it is so fiercely resisted by the portion of mestizo communities who identify as European.
+The graphic illustration depicted gives an idea that Colombia, Peru, and Ecuador's Eurocentric population are not merely being racist in their rejection of indigenous life but their acceptance of anything indigenous involves core changes to Eurocentric psychosocial identity.
+The Quechua